Semantics-Empowered Communication: A Tutorial-cum-Survey: From Past to Future of AI-empowered SemCom

-Notably, as data-driven DL remarkably boosts the performance and raises increasing attention, conventional communications also benefits from this cutting-edge technique and evolves towards enhancing the awareness and cognition capability.
-In this new era as illustrated in Fig. \ref{Evolution}(b), SemCom witnesses its new spring on the tacit intersection of both modern communication and AI developments.
-Typically, DL-based physical layer schemes \cite{gao2018comnet,wen2018deep} and end-to-end communications \cite{o2017introduction,o2017deep,erpek2018learning} are now serving as important ingredients in SemCom, demonstrating superior performance in a variety of tasks \cite{xie2021deep,lu2021reinforcement,wang2021performance}.
+Notably, as data-driven DL remarkably boosts learning performance and raises increasing attention, conventional communications also benefit from this cutting-edge technique and evolve towards enhancing the awareness and cognition capability.
+In this new area as illustrated in Fig. \ref{Evolution}(b), SemCom witnesses its new spring on the tacit intersection of both modern mobile communications and AI developments.
+Typically, AI/DL-based physical layer schemes \cite{gao2018comnet,wen2018deep} and end-to-end communications \cite{o2017introduction,o2017deep,erpek2018learning} are now serving as important precursors of SemCom, demonstrating superior performance in a variety of tasks \cite{xie2021deep,lu2021reinforcement,wang2021performance}.
 In other words, AI is becoming an indispensable ingredient for communications \cite{li_collective_2020,li_intelligent_2017}.
-When it emerges an urgent incentive to design a new communication paradigm (\ie, SemCom), motivated by the gradual maturity of current AI and ML technologies, it is natural for researchers to seek effective and promising AI-based strategies.
+When it emerges an urgent incentive to design a new communication paradigm (\ie, SemCom), motivated by the gradual maturity of current AI and DL technologies, it is natural for researchers to seek effective and promising AI-based strategies.